 |Average Monthly Transport Costs

 There are no food costs involved for international students who opt for on-campus accommodation, or it’s a very minimal amount.
 On the other hand, students going for private rentals have to bear all food-related expenses themselves.
 To better manage your food expenses, grocery cards are highly beneficial.
 We will advise all international students to do their own research with locals nearby to get useful insights related to grocery items, daily or weekly meal plans, etc.

 Dining out on a regular basis is not very economical for students, so it’s better to do it once in a while only.
 The best and most cost-effective option is to prepare food at home.
 To give you an overview of what your average meal plan would cost, here is a list of staple grocery items with their cost and other details.

 4. Cost of Entertainment in the UK

-International students need to include entertainment costs in their monthly budget plan as it is impossible for them to survive without it.
-Being away from family and friends, you need an outlet other than studies to keep yourself busy.
-Other than that, Wi-Fi, Sim, and TV-related costs will also fall under the entertainment category in your monthly budget.
+International students need to include entertainment costs in their monthly budget plan as it is impossible for them to survive without them.
+You need an outlet other than studies to keep yourself busy.
+Other than that, Wi-Fi, SIM, and TV-related costs will also fall under the entertainment category in your monthly budget.
 There are various discount offers and mobile service providers to choose from, so do thorough research before investing in a SIM or mobile data plan.
 You can apply the same strategy when picking a Wi-Fi connection.
 Here is a list of the average costs of entertainment sources: